Alcove Walks and GKM Theory for Affine Flags: Alcove Walks and Affine Root Algebra

 To illustrate Proposition \ref{prop:Indep}, we now consider the walk $\gamma'$ whose type differs from $\type(\gamma)$ by a single braid relation.
 Here instead only one mask $\varepsilon'' = (0,1,0,1)$ satisfies $w^{\epsilon''} = v$ and $|\varepsilon''| =\ell(v)$.
 The first crossing shown by $\varepsilon''$ occurs at step 2 where $\gamma'$ crosses the hyperplane $H_{\alpha_1+\alpha_2}$, and the second crossing shown by $\varepsilon''$ is indexed by $(\alpha_1+\alpha_2+\delta)$ which is common to $\gamma$.
 Therefore,

 as the proposition asserts. \end{example0}

 With this example in hand, we now proceed to the proof in the general case.

-\begin{proof}[of Proposition \ref{prop:Indep}] By a result of Tits also known as Matsumoto's theorem \cite{Matsumoto, Tits}, any given expression for an element $w \in W_{af}$ can be obtained from any other expression for $w$ by performing a finite sequence of braid relations; that is, they differ by a sequence of either replacements of the form $ss = 1$, or substitutions $(sts\cdots) = (tst \cdots)$ where there are $m_{st}$ simple generators in each expression.
+\begin{proof}[of Proposition \ref{prop:Indep}] By a result of Tits also known as Matsumoto's theorem \cite{Matsumoto, Tits}, any given expression for an element $w \in W_{af}$ can be obtained from any other expression for $w$ by performing a finite sequence of braid relations.
+Letting $s$ and $t$ denote simple generators, this says any two given expressions differ by a sequence of quadratic relations of the form $ss = 1$, or braid substitutions $(sts\cdots) = (tst \cdots)$ where there are $m_{st}$ simple generators in each expression.

 Therefore, it suffices to assume that $\type(\gamma)$ and $\type(\gamma')$ differ by applying exactly one braid relation.
 Denote by $\sigma$ the subsequence of $\gamma$ which differs in type from $\gamma'$, and denote by $\sigma'$ the corresponding subsequence of $\gamma'$.
 There are two cases to consider.
-First suppose that $\type(\sigma) = ss$ while $\type(\sigma') = 1$, so that $n=m-2$.
+First suppose that $\type(\sigma) = ss$ while $\type(\sigma') = 1$, so that $m'=m-2$.
 That is, $\gamma$ is the same as $\gamma'$ except that the subsequence $\sigma$ is replaced by $\sigma' = \emptyset$.

 Now consider any mask $\varepsilon \in \{0,1\}^m$ such that $w^\varepsilon = v$ and $|\varepsilon| = \ell(v)$.
 There are again two cases to consider.
 First suppose that the submask $\varepsilon_\sigma$ hides both crossings in $\sigma$; equivalently, $\varepsilon_\sigma = 00$.
-Every such $\varepsilon$ corresponds to a unique mask $\varepsilon' \in \{0,1\}^{m-2}$, obtained by simply deleting the subsequence $\varepsilon_\sigma = 00$ from $\varepsilon$.
+Every such $\varepsilon$ corresponds to a unique mask $\varepsilon' \in \{0,1\}^{m'}$, obtained by simply deleting the subsequence $\varepsilon_\sigma = 00$ from $\varepsilon$.
 Moreover, all masks $\varepsilon'$ for $\gamma'$ such that $w^{\varepsilon'} = v$ and $|\varepsilon'| = \ell(v)$ arise in this way.
 Since the $\sigma$-crossings do not contribute to $\Psi_\gamma^\varepsilon$ in this case, and since all hyperplane crossings outside of $\sigma$ are identical in both $\gamma$ and $\gamma'$, then we have $\Psi^{\varepsilon}_\gamma = \Psi^{\varepsilon'}_{\gamma'}$ and thus

 To complete the proof in the case where $\type(\sigma) = ss$, it remains to show that

 There are two further cases to consider.
 Suppose that the submask $\varepsilon_\sigma$ shows both crossings in $\sigma$, meaning that $\varepsilon_\sigma = 11$.
 Then $\gamma$ crosses the same hyperplane twice at the two steps corresponding to $\sigma$.
 However, the corresponding subword $w^\varepsilon$ is of the form $w^\varepsilon = s_{j_1} \cdots ss \cdots s_{j_l} = v$ and cannot be a reduced expression.
 In particular, $|\varepsilon| > \ell(v)$, and so masks such that $\varepsilon_\sigma = 11$ do not occur in the sum in \eqref{eq:zero}.